Trending Topics

 Read on for a look at some of the top Industrial Internet of Things trends anticipated for the coming months.

-Potential industrial IoT trends for 2024
+Potential industrial IoT trends for 2025

-1. Condition monitoring predictive maintenance
+1. Condition monitoring and predictive maintenance

 2. Sensor advances and innovations

 With the vast strides being made in communications technology, including the long-awaited widespread availability of 5G networking, facilities will be able to install more sensors to collect more data and have even more information upon which to act.
 One of the most exciting pieces of IIoT news in sensor technology and usage is the ability to gain more context about data points through multiple sensors, painting a fuller picture of operations and allowing for greater insight into unexpected events — and the ability to prevent them.
+As the technology continues to advance through 2025, sensors will become even smaller and less intrusive, and self-powered and energy-harvesting sensors will become more widespread.

 3. Data-driven predictive technologies